(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 stockholders and reviving the bank, under new ownership, often

-after an injection of new capital to restore the bank to solvency.
+after an injection of new capital and cancellation of some

 FTC--Abbreviation for the U.S. "Federal Trade Commission,"